charmplusplus/charm/doc/charm++/manual.rst

-framework which automatically instruments all Charm++ objects, collecting computational load and communication structure during execution and storing them into a load balancing database (this only happens when a load balancer is linked into the application; if no LB is used, this measurement does not happen).
+framework which automatically instruments all Charm++ objects, collecting computational load and communication structure during execution and storing them into a load balancing database (this only happens when a load balancer is activated during execution, see section :numref:`lbOption`).
 This instrumentation starts automatically at the beginning of application execution by default.
 It can be disabled at startup by passing the *+LBOff* flag at runtime, and toggled from the application by calling ``LBTurnInstrumentOn()`` and ``LBTurnInstrumentOff()``, enabling or disabling instrumentation on the calling PE.

 Charm++ then provides a collection of load balancing strategies whose job it is to decide on a new mapping of objects to processors based on